Last Moment of Clarity: Production

-In February 2018, it was announced Samara Weaving, Carly Chaikin, Zach Avery, Brian Cox, Udo Kier and Hal Ozsan had joined the cast of the film, with James and Colin Krisel directing from a screenplay they wrote.
+In February 2018, it was announced that Samara Weaving, Carly Chaikin, Zach Avery, Brian Cox, Udo Kier, and Hal Ozsan had joined the film casting, with James and Colin Krisel directing from a screenplay they wrote.

 Principal photography began in February 2018 in Norfolk, Virginia.

+Reception

+According to Leslie Felperin's review for The Guardian, "this identity thriller suffers from over-reliance on coincidences and perplexing cameos from Brian Cox and Udo Kier".
+Reviews in Filmhounds and Firstpost were very critical of the production.